 Check the overhang of the roof and in between roof tiles for nests

 Air vents are easy to ignore and they’re designed that way.
-Air vents are camouflage into homes so that you only know their working when you’ve adjusted your thermostat.
+They are camouflaged into homes so that you only know they’re working when you’ve adjusted your thermostat.
 A simple way to protect your air vents and ventilation systems from pest infestations is by installing mesh airbrick ventilation covers.

 Attics are another place homeowners neglect to regularly maintain.
 If your attic has exposed wood or contains cardboard boxes, it may become a hotspot for pests such as hornets and termites.
 To avoid any serious pest issues, we suggest storing items in plastic bins and scheduling crawl space inspections every two to three years to ensure your housing infrastructure is safe and sound.